svdbrg/BlazorApp/README.md

 ### Travel Planner
 Displays when the next bus leaves from bus stops near my house to Slussen (default).

+### Bus Line Viewer
+View any given pre-defined bus line and its stops on a map.

 ## Technologies
 - .NET 6
 - Server-Side Blazor